labianchin/12factor-en_US/presentation.md

 Maximize robustness with fast startup and graceful shutdown

-- App’s processes are disposable: can be started or stopped at a moment’s notice
+- .hidden[ App’s processes are disposable: ] Can be started or stopped at a moment’s notice
 - Strive to maximize robustness with fast startup and graceful shutdown
 - Processes shut down gracefully when they receive a SIGTERM signal from the process manager
 - Processes should also be robust against sudden death

+.hidden[
 - Crash-only software
+]

 .hidden[ Importance: Medium Depending on how often you are releasing new code (hopefully many times per day, if you can), and how much you have to scale your app traffic up and down on demand, you probably won’t have to worry about your startup/shutdown speed, but be sure to understand the implications for your app. ]